What is Financial Economics?

 1. Portfolio Theory

 Additionally, the concept believes that assets should not be treated according to how they individually perform but on how they interact with each other.
-It is because being able to find the correct combination of such assets can help the investor achieve the highest possible return for a certain level of risk and vice versa.
+This is because being able to find the correct combination of such assets can help the investor achieve the highest possible return for a certain level of risk and vice versa.

 2. Capital Asset Pricing Model (CAPM)